CSA Group: Standards development

 CSA exists to develop standards.
 Among the fifty-seven different areas of specialization are business management and safety and performance standards, including those for electrical and electronic equipment, industrial equipment, boilers and pressure vessels, compressed gas handling appliances, environmental protection, and construction materials.

 Most standards are voluntary, meaning there are no laws requiring their application.
 Despite that, adherence to standards is beneficial to companies because it shows products have been independently tested to meet certain standards.
 The CSA mark is a registered certification mark, and can only be applied by someone who is licensed or otherwise authorised to do so by the CSA.

 CSA developed the CAN/CSA Z299 series, now called N299, of quality assurance standards, which are still in use today.
 They are an alternative to the ISO 9001 quality management standard, specific to companies supplying goods to nuclear power plants.

-Laws and regulations in most municipalities, provinces and states in North America require certain products to be tested to a specific standard or group of standards by a Nationally Recognized Testing Laboratory (NRTL).
 Currently forty percent of all the standards issued by CSA are referenced in Canadian legislation.

-CSA's sister company CSA International is a Nationally Recognized Testing Laboratory which manufacturers can choose, usually because the law of the jurisdiction requires it, or the customer specifies it.
+CSA has developed many relevant standards in the electrical field, including the Canadian Electrical Code (CEC).
+CSA C22.2 standard for Rigid Types EB1 and DB2/ES2 conduit, ENT tubing, to clarify and unify the installation specifications for cables and electrical conduits and to regulate the manufacturing, performance, and marking of PVC conduits.

+Laws in many jurisdictions in North America require that certain products be tested for standards compliance by a body officially recognized for that purpose.
+CSA Group is accredited to do so in a variety of areas by the SCC in Canada and OSHA in the United States (as a Nationally Recognized Testing Laboratory).